WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions

 \myparagraph{Physics solvers.} At each simulation time step, a physics solver takes the current scene $\tilde{\mathcal{S}}_t$ and forces $\mathbf{f}_\text{g}$, $\mathbf{f}_\text{w}(t)$, $\mathbf{f}_\text{p}(t)$ as input, and solves for the object dynamics attributes including the velocity $\mathbf{v}_{t+1}$, position $\mathbf{p}_{t+1}^\text{O}$, and orientation $\mathbf{q}_{t+1}^\text{O}$ at the next time step:

 where $\tilde{\mathcal{S}}_0=\mathcal{S}_0$.
 Then, we construct the coarse scene at the next time step $\tilde{\mathcal{S}}_{t+1}$ by

 where we keep all non-dynamics attributes the same as $\mathcal{S}_0$.
 To compute the dynamics attributes of various materials, we employ multiple types of physics solvers.
 These solvers are coupled to tackle multi-physics scenes, e.g., fluid and rigid as shown in Figure~\ref{fig:approach}.
-We briefly describe our solver for each material below, and provide details in Appendix~\ref{app:material}.

-\underline{Rigid body.} We adopt a rigid body solver for scenes with rigid objects based on shape matching~\citep{muller2005meshless}.
-At each simulation time step, the rigid solver uses action forces to update the dynamics attributes, and then detects collisions among rigid objects and the background using connectivity information $\mathbf{E}$ to resolve penetrations.

-\underline{Elastic, granular materials, and liquid.} We model these effects with continuum mechanics and simulate them using a Material-Point-Method (MPM) solver~\citep{jiang2016material}.
-At each time step, an MPM solver computes the momentum of each object particle (surfel) to update the dynamics attributes.

-\underline{Smoke and cloth.} We employ the Position-Based Dynamics (PBD) solver~\citep{muller2007position} for these effects.
-At each timestep, the PBD solver predicts new positions for the particles, and then corrects them by resolving constraint violations.
-The constraints for smoke include incompressibility~\citep{macklin2013position}; the constraints for cloth include stretch and bending compliance.
+Please see details for different solvers in Appendix~\ref{app:material}.

 \myparagraph{Conditioning the video generator.} Given the coarse dynamic scene $\{\tilde{\mathcal{S}}_t\}_{t=0}^T$, we condition a video generator to synthesize a video $\mathbf{V}\in\mathbb{R}^{(T+1)\times H\times W\times 3}$ that has more detailed motion while adhering to the action consequence depicted by the coarse dynamic scene.
 To this end, we introduce a \emph{bimodal control} scheme that uses two modalities for control: motion (represented by flow) and appearance (RGB).
 In particular,